farhat-lab/who-analysis/README.md

 Similarly, if more than <b>25%</b> of the isolates in a given analysis are missing that feature, then drop the feature.

 Then, all remaining features with anything missing are dropped.
 Imputation can be done instead by setting the argument `impute` to True.
 This will impute every element in the matrix that is missing by averaging the feature, stratified by resistance phenotype.  -->

+Matrix from Sacha after removing sites close to PE/PPE genes and applying the 1% variant frequency threshold: 6,938 sites.

+6614/6938 sites do not have low AF in more than 1.0% of isolates

+6491/6614 sites are not in drug-resistance regions

+6190/6491 sites are not homoplastic

+Final size: (52567, 6190)